MingxiaGuo/English/docs/EF/9-1_Dining-out.md

 #### e) Final Task: Ordering a meal

 ```
+点餐：你和你的朋友去了一家新餐厅吃饭。 你想点烤宽面条
+A: Hi, my name is Alex, and I'll be your server today, are you ready to order?
+B: Almost.
+What does the lasagna come with?
+A: The lasagna comes with a side of asparagus.
+B: Almost.
+What does the lasagna come with?
+A: No, I'm sorry, I'm afraid it isn't, but is is quite deliciouos.
+B: Okay.
+I'll take the lasagna.
+A: I'll have the lasagna too please. and also like some sparling mineral water.
+B: Good idea.
+Why don't we get a liter of sparkling mineral water?
+A: Un, maybe we should get a dozen oysters to start.
+B: Sure.
+How fresh are they?
+A: Oh, I got it this morning.
+Now all dinners do come with a house salad.
+B: What kind of dressing do you have?
+A: The house salad comes with oil and vinger.
+Okay, I'll be right back with your bread.
+B: Thanks.
+We'd like the mineral water now, too.
 ```

 ### 9-1-3 Making polite dinner conversation

 ```
+用餐时礼貌交谈：
 [Lindstrom]: Anyway, our new directed of engineering is excellent.
 By the time I get back, your software will be ready and tested.
 We'll deliver it next Monday.
 [Joan]: That's very good news.
 [Waiter]: Excuse me. sorry to interrupt.
 Here is your cappuccino with fat-free milk.
 Here is your lemon sorbet, and a black coffee, no sugar.